dingodb/.github/profile/README.md

 ## Quick Start

+> [!IMPORTANT]
-Deploy the compiled binary file and execute ./dingo-hfmirror to start the service.
+> Deploy the compiled binary file and execute ./dingo-hfmirror to start the service.
 Then set the environment variable HF_ENDPOINT to the mirror site (here it is http://localhost:8090/).

 Linux:
 ```